Aryaan03/Web-Scraping/README.md

         - Captures printed output of the status function.
         - Compares captured output to expected string, verifying correct output generation using mocked data.

-#### Bugs and Assumptions
+## Bugs and Assumptions

-...
+• The structure of the PDF files will remain consistent.<br>

-1. There should be some entry in atleast one column of the every row.
+• There should be some entry in atleast one column of the every row.<br>
+• All fields, excluding the 'Nature' field will consist of alphanumeric characters.<br>

+## Version History

+• 0.1 <br>
+   &emsp;&emsp; -> Initial Release

+## License

+This project is licensed by Aryaan Shaikh©2024.

+## Acknowledgments

+• [Christan Grant](https://github.com/cegme)- Providing the problem Statement <br>
+• [Yifan Wang](https://github.com/wyfunique)- Testing our code<br>
+• [Pipenv: Python Dev Workflow for Humans](https://pipenv.pypa.io/en/latest/)- Helped me in Installing Pipenv <br>
+• [Extract Text from a PDF](https://pypdf.readthedocs.io/en/latest/user/extract-text.html)- Helped me in extracting text in a fixed width format and changing columns <br>